 Heat Pump conversion: $125

-It depends on your location and the kind of panels you plan to use.
-With the winter months in Georgia being very mild, you have a wide time window to install your panels, though they won't reach peak performance until summer arrives.
+It depends on your location and what type of panels you're installing.
+With the winter months in Georgia being very mild, you have a lengthy window to install your panels, though they won't achieve peak performance until summer arrives.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Duluth amount to $1,301.

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
 Duluth has extremely high daily sunlight levels, so you could recoup your investment in as little as 13.7 years per 5 kW of rated capacity.